iter8-tools/iter8/README.md

 ## What is an Iter8 experiment?

-> Iter8 defines a Kubernetes resource kind called Experiment that automates metrics and AI-driven experiments, progressive delivery, and rollout of Kubernetes and OpenShift apps / ML models.
+> Iter8 defines a Kubernetes resource kind called Experiment that automates metrics and AI-driven experiments, progressive delivery, and rollout of Kubernetes and OpenShift apps/ML models.

 An Iter8 experiment is illustrated below.
 This experiment automates progressive delivery of a Knative application and uses Knative + Istio networking, and the request routing feature of Istio to perform the experiment for only a specific traffic segment.